UW-Madison-ACI/2018-01-post-workshop/index.md

 <hr>

-<p>Please see the descriptions below for more information and how to sign up. </p>
+<p>Please see the descriptions below for more information and how to sign up.
+We
+reserve the right to cancel a session due to projected low attendance (fewer than 4-5 people) so please register if you're planning to come!</p>

 {% comment %}
   AUDIENCE